Student Loan repayment guide 2024

 What does your Student Loan statement mean?

-Every year or so you'll get a Student Loan statement sent to you from the Student Loans Company.
+Every year or so you'll receive a Student Loan statement from the Student Loans Company.

 There are a lot of scary (big) numbers involved on the statement, as well as a lot of confusion about what it all means.
 Here's our breakdown to put you at ease: